 - Section 2.
-State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendations 20 and 22 will continue for the period of time the employee is on family care leave without pay with benefits under Section 1 of this Recommendation. - Section 3.
-Upon request of the employee, an extension of up to an additional six months of leave without pay shall be granted provided the employee provides proof of the family member's continuing illness or disability.
+State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendations 20 and 22 will continue for the period of time the Supervisor is on family care leave without pay with benefits under Section 1 of this Recommendation. - Section 3.
+Upon request of the Supervisor, an extension of up to an additional six months of leave without pay shall be granted provided the Supervisor provides proof of the family member's continuing illness or disability.
 The extension shall be without benefits and shall be contiguous to the termination of the initial six months of leave without pay with benefits.
-It shall not be used on an intermittent or reduced-time basis. - Section 4.
-If eligible for paid sick leave, an employee shall be required to use all paid sick leave upon commencement of family care leave without pay.
+It shall not be used on an intermittent or reduced-time basis. - Section 4. a.
+If eligible for paid sick leave, a Supervisor shall be required to use all paid sick leave upon commencement of family care leave without pay.
 Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
-Employees shall not be required to use annual, personal, compensatory or holiday leave upon commencement of leave without pay; however, if annual, personal, compensatory or holiday leave is used, it also will run concurrently with and reduce such entitlement.

-Section 5.
-An employee shall have the right to return to the same position in the same classification held before going on family care leave, or to an equivalent position with regard to pay and skill for absences under Section 1 of this Recommendation.
-After commencing the extension period under Section 3 of this Recommendation and upon receipt of a written request to return to work, the employee shall be offered a position in the same classification and seniority unit for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.
+Supervisors shall not be required to use annual, personal, compensatory or holiday leave upon commencement of leave without pay; however, if annual, personal, compensatory or holiday leave is used, it also will run concurrently with and reduce such entitlement. - b.
+Effective during the first pay period of leave calendar year 2013, Subsection 4.a. applies except that Supervisors may choose to retain up to ten days of accrued sick leave to be used as sick family and/or additional sick family, in accordance with Recommendation 12, Sections 4 and 5.
+The choice to retain or not retain sick leave cannot be made retroactively, and saved days will be measured based on accrued sick leave available at the commencement of the absence.
+Saved days may be used by Supervisors at any time during the first 12 weeks of the six month entitlement to leave without pay with benefits.
+Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
+Days saved and requested for intermittent or reduced-time absences for periods less than two consecutive weeks after the first 12 weeks of the six month entitlement to leave without pay with benefits will be reviewed for approval under the provisions of Recommendation 12.
+Such use will not be counted against the six month entitlement to leave without pay with benefits. - Section 5.
+A Supervisor shall have the right to return to the same position in the same classification held before going on family care leave, or to an equivalent position with regard to pay and skill for absences under Section 1 of this Recommendation.
+After commencing the extension period under Section 3 of this Recommendation and upon receipt of a written request to return to work, the Supervisor shall be offered a position in the same classification and seniority unit for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.

 Section 6.
-For the purpose of this Recommendation, parent shall be defined as the biological parent of the employee or an individual who stood in loco parentis to an employee when the employee was a son or daughter.
+For the purpose of this Recommendation, parent shall be defined as the biological parent of the Supervisor or an individual who stood in loco parentis to a Supervisor when the Supervisor was a son or daughter.